entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/azure-kubernetes-service/azure-install.md

 ## Prerequisites

 - Azure account
    -  - Note: If you're using an Azure free account, you may need to upgrade your account first to enable pay-as-you-go billing.
 The Azure free account default quota includes just 1-4 vCPU which is not sufficient for this tutorial.
-There may be a delay before the quotas are uy
+There may be a delay before the quotas are updated when you upgrade your account.
 - If you're not using Azure Cloud Shell:
   - Azure command line tool
   - Helm2 client